Educational Psychology – Meaning, Nature, Importance, Scope and MCQs | Educational Psychology Notes

 What are the disadvantages of educational psychology?

-The disadvantages of educational psychology are its lack of empirical evidence, the bias it carries with it, and the limited research that has been conducted in this field.
 The educational psychology field suffers from many disadvantages, including a lack of scientific knowledge and methods, an inability to understand cultural differences, inappropriate research approaches, as well as ethical concerns.

 What qualifications do educational psychologists need?